Do apartments come with furniture? Some do and some do not. We explain further.

 Cost of rent

-One of the major differences between the two is the rental cost.
 Furnished apartments are almost always more expensive than unfurnished apartments because they already come with everything you need.
-However, the higher cost of rent is offset by the fact that you don’t have to pay for furnishing the apartment on your own (and moving the furniture into the unit), which can also add up.
+However, the higher cost of rent is offset by the fact that you don’t have to pay for furnishing the apartment on your own (and moving the furniture into the unit).

-Should you get a furnished or unfurnished apartment?
+Should you rent a furnished or unfurnished apartment?

 Put simply, both furnished and unfurnished apartments have their own pros and cons.
 Before choosing between the two, consider your lifestyle, budget, and preferences to help you make the right decision.